In virus outbreak, fretting over a name that might go viral

 With the guidelines, WHO was trying to bring an end to unnecessary stigma that could ostracize people and damage business.
 Demand for pork plunged in 2009 with so-called swine flu, first identified in a boy who lived on a pig farm in Mexico — even though it wasn’t spread through eating pork.

 Markel said he liked when diseases were named after the scientists who first described them.
 (Think Alzheimer, Parkinson and Tourette.)
-That was once common but may be more problematic today with scientists across the world working on a new ailment at the same time.
+That’s problematic today with many scientists across the world working on a new ailment at the same time.

+SARS was used for severe acute respiratory syndrome when another coronavirus caused a 2002-2003 outbreak.
+So maybe this one could be called CARS, Markel said.

-As for the new virus, “I can see why they want to name it something generic but it has to be something people use,” he said.
+“I can see why they want to name it something generic but it has to be something people use,” he said.
 “Otherwise the easier name will take over, and it’s naive to think otherwise.”

 In the end, the WHO may have little control over what it’s called, he added.

-“’Wuhan virus’ is very catchy — no pun intended,” Markel said.
+“Wuhan virus is very catchy — no pun intended,” Markel said.
 “It’s a very contagious name.”

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.